Table of Contents

 You can learn the format and best technique to use in the CAE Listening Part 1 by watching the video below.
 As the video is a dictation exercise, it will simultaneously improve your listening, writing and reading skills.
 I have included a CAE writing question at the end of the video for you….

-Sorry, the video below is available for higher-level members only…sign up here and the picture will magically turn into a video!
+Sorry, the video below is available for Gold members only…sign up here and the picture will magically turn into a video!

 Here is the dictation passage from the video so you can check whether you made any mistakes with your writing: